arve0/master/thesis_web.md

 segmented = filtered >= threshold # high values indicate signal
 ```

 After segmentation, regions was sorted by their area size and only the largest regions are kept.
 Row and column was calculated by sorting regions by position, measuring the distance between them and increment row or column number when there is a peak in the distance to previous region.
-The code can be seen in code listing \ref{code:regions} and figure \ref{fig:regions} illustrate typical area size (a), position (b) and position derivative (c).
+The code can be seen in code listing \ref{code:regions} and [@fig:regions] illustrate typical area size (a), position (b) and position derivative (c).

 ![(a) Sorted region areas.
 Area size drops dramatically around region 125 according to number of samples on slide. (b) Regions sorted by position.
 There is a gap between the positions when row and columns are increasing. (c) X distance to previous region when regions are sorted by x-position.
 14 peaks indicate that the image contain 15 columns.
 Note that x-axes in (a), (b) and (c) doesn't correspond, as the graphs are not sorted by the same attribute.](figures/regions_area_and_position_web.png) {#fig:regions}